Interacting Large Language Model Agents. Interpretable Models and Social Learning: Asymmetric Information Structures of Large Language Model Agents

 \subsection{Motivation.
 Model Collapse in LLMs.}

-There has been a lot of research recently that shows that LLMs exhibit model collapse when iteratively trained on data generated by another LLM~\cite{shumailov2024ai}.
+Several recent studies~\cite{shumailov2024ai} have shown that when LLMs are repeatedly trained on data generated by other LLMs, a phenomenon known as "model collapse" can occur.
 In model collapse, the output probability distribution of the model collapses to a degenerate distribution as the model is trained iteratively on data generated by the previously trained model~\cite{kazdan2024collapsethriveperilspromises}.
 Similar results have been shown on model distillation, where a smaller LLM is trained using data generated from a larger LLM~\cite{cvprmodeldistillation}.
 We use the Bayesian social learning model to show how an information cascade in LLMAs is similar to the model collapse observed while training LLMs.

 Model collapse observed while training LLMs can be seen as a special case of sequential Bayesian social learning.
 In the case of training LLMs using data generated from the previous LLM, it can be considered as estimating the underlying state $\statevar$, which is the true probability distribution of the data.
 However at each time $\timeindex$, instead of receiving a private observation from the state $\statevar$ \bayesianagent\ $\timeindex$ receives observation $\mathbf{\observation}_\timeindex$ from the previous \bayesianagent\ $\timeindex-1$.
 The \bayesianagent\ $\timeindex$ then minimizes a cost function, which is an entropic regularizer (maximum likelihood, KL-divergence, or cross-entropy loss) to obtain an estimate of the state $\statevar$ (represented by $\hat{\statevar}$) from the observations $\mathbf{\observation}_\timeindex$.
 The \bayesianagent, then uses the estimate $\hat{\statevar}$ to sample observations $\mathbf{\observation}_{\timeindex+1}$ which it provides to agent at $\timeindex+1$.